s1ddok/Sardonyx/README.md

 > ❗️Warning: this is a half-weekend project in the beginning of it's development so please use it with caution and be ready to dive into sources in order to make it work

 Sardonyx is a CLI that converts your *ONNX* model into *Swift code* + structured *data blob*, allowing you to easily reuse models that were created using frameworks like PyTorch or TensorFlow.
-It does all the nasty things for you as well, like transposing weights and packaing them into a single, convenient file, generating parsing logic for you.
+It does all the nasty things for you as well, like transposing weights and packing them into a single, convenient file, while also generating parsing logic for you.

 ## Roadmap